 Lords Of Atitlán

-The Maya kaqchiquel, tzutujil, and k’íche’ are the naural lords of Atilán.
-My website lordsofatitlan originally paid tribute to the Department of Sololá and the Maya who live there.
-With time, however, I journeyed to more distant municipalities and small towns within Guatemala.
-My investigation of the Republic thus expanded, Therefore, I have added new chapters devoted to other parts of Guatemala.
+The Maya kaqchiquel, tzutujil, and k’íche’ are the naural lords of Atilán in the Department of Solola, Guatemala.
+My website lordsofatitlan originally paid tribute to Solola, which was the part of Guatemala I knew best at the time.
+Later, however, I began to travel to more distant municipalities and small towns within Guatemala.
+My investigation of the Republic thus expanded, I have therefore added new chapters devoted to other regions..

-The Department includes several ecological systems descending to the Pacific Coast.
+The Department of Solola includes several ecological systems descending to the Pacific Coast.
 Most towns belong to the highlands.
-However, a part of the entryway to the Southern Coast (Boca Costa) belongs to the Department.
-The hot-lands are among the poorest parts of Sololá, Guatemala’s second poorest department, behind Alta Verapaz.
+However, a part of the entryway to the Southern Coast (Boca Costa) belongs to the department.
+The hot-lands are among the poorest sections of Sololá, Guatemala’s second poorest department, behind Alta Verapaz.

 The Department is home to nineteen municipalities.
 Three of these — Sololá, San José Chacayá, and Concepción — share identical culture and clothing..Nahualá and Santa Catarina Ixtahuacán .also share the culture and attire of one another.
 Four.municipalities of Sololá speak k’iche’; five, tzutujil; and the remaining ten, kaqchiquel.
 The cultural diversity of Lake Atitlán translates well with photography.